BlasBenito/distantia/README.md

 ### P-values

-The package `distantia` implements a restricted permutation analysis to help assess the significance of dissimilarity scores.
+The package `distantia` implements restricted permutation tests to help assess the significance of dissimilarity scores.
 It accepts different setups to support different data assumptions.

 For example, the configuration below re-arranges complete rows within 7 days blocks.
 This setup assumes a strong dependency between variables in